Explore health content from A to Z.

 A heart attack, or myocardial infarction, occurs when one or more regions of the heart muscle experience a severe or prolonged lack of oxygen caused by blocked blood flow to the heart muscle.

 The blockage is often a result of atherosclerosis—a buildup of plaque composed of fat deposits, cholesterol, and other substances.
-Plaque ruptures and eventually a blood clot forms.
-The actual cause of a heart attack is a blood clot that forms within the plaque-obstructed area.
+When a plaque ruptures, a blood clot quickly forms.
+The blood clot is the actual cause of the heart attack.

-If the blood and oxygen supply is cut off severely or for a long period of time, muscle cells of the heart suffer damage and die.
-The result is dysfunction of the muscle of the heart in the area affected by the lack of oxygen.
+If the blood and oxygen supply is cut off, muscle cells of the heart begin to suffer damage and start to die.
+Irreversible damage begins within 30 minutes of blockage.
+The result is dysfunction of the heart muscle in the area affected by the lack of oxygen or cell death.